What to Avoid in Disposable Diapers

 Diapers smell bad; fragrances smell good.
 But, “fragrance” is a term often used as a label under which ingredients are hidden.
 So, when you see that word on an ingredient list, it may mean you’re not actually looking at the full ingredients list.

-Another reason to avoid fragrances in diapers is because they are known to irritate skin.
+Another reason to avoid fragrances in both every day and overnight diapers is because they are known to irritate skin.
 For this reason, most pediatricians will recommend only using fragrance-free products on your baby until they are at least 6 months old.

 4) Chlorine Processing